duolu/fmkit/README.md

-# FMKit - A Library and Data Repository for In-Air-Handwriting
+# FMKit - A Library and Data Repository for In-Air-Handwriting Analysis

 FMKit is a library and data repository for finger motion based user login and in-air-handwriting analysis.
 We have also built a demo system based on them.
-See the demo [here](https://youtu.be/O3Jqq9yqJSE) and [here](https://www.youtube.com/watch?v=asxqpF7dH10)
+See the demo [here](https://youtu.be/O3Jqq9yqJSE) and [here](https://www.youtube.com/watch?v=asxqpF7dH10).

 ## The FMKit Library